spywhere/plug.nvim/docs/extensions/api.md

 ## Event Context

 Event context is simply a shared object to be used by the extension.
-This context object will be persist across life cycle of the plugin, so it is a best place to store any state you might need for later use
+This context object will be persist across life cycle of the extension, so it is a best place to store any state you might need for later use

 ## Event Dispatch